Getting State Legislators Excited About Trails: Caucuses and "Active" Advocacy

 About the Authors

-Andrew N. Dupuy manages state-based policy for Rails-to-Trails Conservancy, including advocacy to fund active transportation & trails through state legislatures.
+Andrew N. Dupuy manages state-based policy for Rails to Trails Conservancy, including advocacy to fund active transportation & trails through state legislatures.
 Drew’s professional background includes policy analysis for members of the Texas Legislature and managing press & communications for political campaigns & nonprofit advocacy organizations around the country.
 A Southern California native -- by way of Austin -- now living in Washington, D.C., he graduated from Brown University and the L.B.J.
 School of Public Affairs at the University of Texas and did additional graduate-level work in urban planning at Virginia Tech.

 Brian K. Housh is an avid cyclist and Council President for the Village of Yellow Springs in Ohio, where his active-transportation lifestyle is supported by living along the Little Miami Scenic Trail—which is part of the nation’s largest paved trail network.
 He has been actively engaged in regional economic development initiatives that emphasize strategies to enhance quality of life, create jobs and increase commerce via arts, culture and environmental sustainability.
 A graduate of the Cornell University School of Industrial and Labor Relations and a JD/MBA (Environmental Law/Finance and Entrepreneurship), Brian brings a community development perspective to RTC’s policy team.